carlocab/tmux-nvr/README.md

 ---

-neovim-remote allows you to controll nvim processes from the shell using `nvr`.
+neovim-remote allows you to control nvim processes from the shell using `nvr`.
 You might then want `nvr` to control nvim processes in your current tmux session, rather than another one.
 This requires setting a unique `NVIM_LISTEN_ADDRESS` for each of your sessions.